MiraldiLab/maxATAC/docs/readme/benchmark.md

 # Benchmark

 The `benchmark` function can be used to calculate the area under the precision recall curve (AUPRC) for a bigwig file compared to a gold standard in bigwig format.
-The user must provide the predictions in bigwig format and specify the resolution they want their prediction at.
+The user must provide the predictions in bigwig format and specify the resolution of the evaluation (e.g., 200bp).

 ## Example